git-bug/git-bug/doc/model.md

    1. the edition's lamport clock if not concurrent
    2. the lexicographic order of the `OperationPack`'s identifier

 Step 2 is providing and enforcing a constraint over the `Operation`'s logical clocks.
-What that means, is that we inherit the implicit ordering given by the DAG.
+What that means, is that **we inherit the implicit ordering given by the DAG**.
 Later, logical clocks refine that ordering.
 This - coupled with signed commits - has the nice property of limiting how this data model can be abused.

 Here is an example of such an ordering: